SSM 303–05: Athletic Grant-in-Aid Appeal Process

 Option 2: In-Person Hearing

-If the student-athlete elects to have an in-person hearing before the Athletic Grant-in-Aid Appeal Hearing Committee, the Scholarship Office of SFAO will forward the materials submitted by the student-athlete and ICA to the committee.
+If the student-athlete elects to have an in-person hearing before the Athletic Grant-in-Aid Appeal Hearing Committee, the Scholarship Office of SFAO will forward the materials submitted by the student-athlete and SDA to the committee.

 The chair shall send out notification of date, time, and location of the hearing to all parties.
 A hearing shall be scheduled within 20 business days of the student-athlete’s written request for appeal.